 We report under International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
 None of the financial statements were prepared in accordance with generally accepted accounting principles in the United States.
 We present our financial statements in pounds sterling and in accordance with IFRS.
 All references in this prospectus to "\$" are to U.S. dollars and all references to "£" are to pounds sterling.
-Unless otherwise indicated, certain U.S. dollar amounts contained in this prospectus have been translated into pounds sterling at the rate on June 30, 2017 of £1.00 to \$1.2995.
+Unless otherwise indicated, certain U.S. dollar amounts contained in this prospectus have been translated into pounds sterling at the rate at December 30, 2016, the last business day of the year ended December 31, 2016, of £1.00 to \$1.2337.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into pounds sterling at that or any other exchange rate as of that or any other date.